⚙️What is Computation?

 By the end, you should be able to say:

-- Describe the tape, head, state, and transition rule
+- Describe the tape, read-write head, current state, and transition rule in plain language

-- Trace a computation one step at a time
+- Trace a simple computation one step at a time without skipping intermediate states

-- Explain why simple instructions can still solve meaningful tasks
+- Explain why very simple instructions can still add up to powerful computation

 Think about this first